robocorp/example-activities/excel-to-work-item/devdata/INTRODUCTION.md

 This directory should contain local development data.

-This data should not be used in actual Robocorp App run but can be used when you are building and debugging your entrypoints and activities.
+This data should not be used in actual Robocorp App run but can be used when you are building and debugging your entrypoints and robots.

 ## What to put here?